juliehutchinson001/udacity_google_scholarship/reflections.md

 >- The __Main Axis__ is the primary axis along which flex items are laid out.
 It defines the direction of the flex items in the flex container.
 >- The __Cross Axis__ runs perpendicular to the main axis.
 >- Margins with the value auto specially, have a significant effect on flex items.
 A margin set to auto will absorb any extra space around a flex item and push other flex items into different positions.
->- The flex-grow property determines how much of the available space inside the flex-container an item should take up.
+>- The __flex-grow__ property determines how much of the available space inside the flex-container an item should take up.
 By default, flex items in a flex container do not take up the full space of a line.
+You can expand the flex items so that they fillup the entire line using the flex-grow property.
 >-
 >-
 >-